cocos/cocos-docs/en/editor/publish/android/build-options-android.md

 The screen orientation currently includes three options: **Portrait**, **Landscape Left**, and **Landscape Right**.

-- **Portrait:** The screen is in an upright position with the Home button at the bottom.
+- **Portrait**: The screen is in an upright position with the Home button at the bottom.
-- **Landscape Left:** The screen is in a landscape position with the Home button on the left side of the screen.
+- **Landscape Left**: The screen is in a landscape position with the Home button on the left side of the screen.
-- **Landscape Right:** The screen is in a landscape position with the Home button on the right side of the screen.
+- **Landscape Right**: The screen is in a landscape position with the Home button on the right side of the screen.

 ## Google Play Instant